-The Borough of Rushcliffe is situated in the South East of Nottinghamshire, covers 157 square miles, and has a population of 111,100.
+The Borough of Rushcliffe is situated in the Southeast of Nottinghamshire, covers 157 square miles, and has a population of 119,000.
 Its area stretches from the River Trent to the Leicestershire borders to the east and the south, and northwards to within a few miles of Newark.

-The largest town is West Bridgford with a population of 41,000, and it is separated from the City of Nottingham by the River Trent.
-Other major settlements include Bingham, Cotgrave, Radcliffe on Trent, Keyworth, Ruddington and East Leake, and throughout the Borough there are a 46,532 dwellings.
+The largest town is West Bridgford with a population of 44,100 (including Gamston & Edwalton), and it is separated from the City of Nottingham by the River Trent.
+Other major settlements include Bingham, Cotgrave, Radcliffe on Trent, Keyworth, Ruddington and East Leake, and throughout the Borough there are approximately 50,000 dwellings.